What Does Your Audience Need to Know?

 How do you find out what your audience needs to know?

-Maybe you’re sitting here, reading this post and you’re not really sure what your next step should be.
-You want to create the content your customers want to read but you don’t know what questions they have.
+Maybe you’re sitting here, reading this post and you’re not sure what your next step should be.
+You want to create the content your customers want but you don’t know what questions they have.
 Well, there are ways to find out.

 If you have a sales or customer service team, talk to them and find out what questions they get on a regular basis.